 Each province has separate endorsements that can be added to their license for things such as school buses or air brakes.
-As an example, in Ontario one must have a Z-endorsement to drive a truck with air brakes while in New Brunswick it is an F-endorsement.
-To drive a school bus in Saskatchewan it requires you to have an S-endorsement.
+As an example, in Ontario, one must have a Z-endorsement to drive a truck with air brakes while in New Brunswick it is an F-endorsement.
+To drive a school bus in Saskatchewan requires you to have an S-endorsement.

-With a Class C license a driver can drive a non-school bus with seating for more than 24 passengers It also allows the driver to operate a vehicle covered by D, F and G licenses.
+With a Class C license, a driver can drive a non-school bus with seating for more than 24 passengers.
+It also allows the driver to operate a vehicle covered by D, F, and G licenses.